Skip to content

 Why should you visit Galata Tower?

-The tower served as a lighthouse, and through centuries Galata Tower has been affected by historical fluctuations and upgrade works.
-Even during the Ottoman empire, the prisons of war were kept here.
+The tower served as a lighthouse, and over the centuries, Galata Tower has been affected by historical fluctuations and upgrade works.
+Even during the Ottoman Empire, prisons of war were kept here.
 Let’s say Galata Tower is one of the oldest observatory towers in the world.
-It’s hard not to notice that the place has an abundance of historical features.
+It’s hard not to notice that the place has abundant historical features.

 But don’t get enough by just roaming around the tower.
 Climbing Galata Tower will give you a fantastic view of Old Istanbul.

-Before climbing the tower, take a look at the exhibition and maps displayed on the first floor of the building.
+Before climbing the tower, visit the exhibition and maps displayed on the first floor of the building.

-Also, you can have a rest in the second layer and admire the 360-degree views from the terrace around Galata.
-So, if you want to have some of the best ideas of amazing Istanbul, you definitely have to come up here.
+You can also rest in the second layer and admire the 360-degree views from the terrace around Galata.
+So, if you want some of the best ideas for amazing Istanbul, you must come here.

-Otherwise, take advantage of the opportunity to walk through the picturesque streets and stop at excellent eateries with seats outdoors for a cup of coffee before continuing your journey.
+Otherwise, take advantage of the opportunity to walk through the picturesque streets and stop at excellent eateries with outdoor seating for a cup of coffee before continuing your journey.

 Things to Do:

-• Keep an eye out for the most stunning views from all over the city.
+• Watch for the most stunning views from all over the city.

-• Enjoy some interactive games that allow you to fly over Istanbul and discover all places that intrigue you the most to hit them up.
+• Enjoy some interactive games that allow you to fly over Istanbul and discover the places that intrigue you the most so you can visit them.

-• Explore some of the artifacts from different old civilizations displayed in the exhibition.
+• Explore some of the artefacts from different old civilizations displayed in the exhibition.

-• Go down to have a look into other small museums that exhibited some Othmani-era military artifacts.
+• Go to other small museums that exhibit some Othmani-era military artefacts.

-• Antiques, marble statues, and Turkish symbols are available in a one-of-a-kind souvenir shop.
+• A one-of-a-kind souvenir shop sells antiques, marble statues, and Turkish symbols.
 Don’t forget about it.

 Things not to Do:

-• Heading to Galata Tower in peek time of summer or holiday vacations get too hard for you to explore the place extensively without congestions.
+• Heading to Galata Tower during peak times of summer or holiday vacations makes it hard to explore the place extensively without congestion.

 • Some people remark that the admission fee is a little too high.
-If you have a large family, you may skip the entrance and instead explore the surrounding region.
+You may skip the entrance and explore the surrounding region if you have a large family.
 You can also purchase an Istanbul museum card.
 Visiting numerous sights with a single ticket is a fantastic idea.

-• Don’t forget to head for Galata Tower in the evening if your hotel is nearby.
-The place turns out to be a folklore festival to see the cultural side of Turkey.
+• Remember to head for Galata Tower in the evening if your hotel is nearby.
+The place turns out to be a folklore festival, where you can see the cultural side of Turkey.

-Pro Tip: Before visiting Galata Tower, you need to ask if it’s open or there are any restorations, and in this case, it would be close.
-And you could only stroll down the area.
+Pro Tip: Before visiting Galata Tower, ask if it’s open or if there are any restorations.
+In this case, it would be close, and you could only stroll down the area.

 2- Head for Istanbul’s Symbol: Hagia Sophia